yissachar/awesome-dart/README.md

 A curated list of awesome Dart frameworks, libraries, and software.
 Items on the list are actively maintained, well documented, and popular in the Dart community.
 Inspired by the [awesome](https://github.com/sindresorhus/awesome) lists.

+### Contributing

+Please take a quick look at the [contribution guidelines](https://github.com/yissachar/awesome-dart/blob/master/CONTRIBUTING.md) first.
+Thanks to all [contributors](https://github.com/yissachar/awesome-dart/graphs/contributors); you rock!

+#### *If you see a package or project here that is no longer maintained or is not a good fit, please submit a pull request to improve this file.
+Thank you!*

+### Contents

 * [Client Web App Frameworks](#client-web-app-frameworks)
 * [Server Frameworks](#server-frameworks)
 * [Game Development](#game-development)